mikepatel/Clock-JS/README.md

 # Clock-JS
 ## Overview
-A clock application built using JavaScript
+A clock application built using JavaScript, HTML, and CSS

-## Files